Alzheimer's Support Group

 Small Groups are a great way to grow in faith,

 disciples for Christ.

 Join us as we pray weekly.
 Our prayer Group “Prayer Voices”...We pray for each other, our Love of Christ family, Staff, Servant Volunteers, Missions, Ministries, Small Groups, Activities, and Events.
 If you are interested in attending, please contact Barbara Otto.
-We gather on Friday mornings from 9-11am in the Leadership center.
+(New Day and Time) We gather on Tuesdays from 2-3:30pm in the Leadership Room.

 Questions about small groups or would like to start one up?
-Contact Walt at
+Contact the church office 480 981 6198.